nitinjs/india-sms-api/README.md

 [donate](https://paypal.me/nitinsa1?locale.x=en_GB)

 PS:
-This software is for educational purpose only 🎖
+This software is for educational purpose only 👨‍🎓
-I am not responsible for what you do in your project :P